inspiritilda/2420_linux_assigment_1/README.md

 sudo pacman -S doctl
 ```
 ![installing doctl](images/installing%20doctl.png)
+This installs the `doctl` package on your Arch Linux system using the pacman package manager.

 ## Generating API token
 When you run the authentication, it will ask for an API token.
+This is the only step that needs to be done outside the Arch Linux droplet.

 ### To generate a personal access token:
   1. Log-in to your DigitalOcean Control Panel.